Gerard Lynch (Irish politician)

-Gerard Michael Lynch (born 15 June 1931) is a former Irish Fine Gael politician who served as a Senator for the Agricultural Panel from 1977 to 1981 and a Teachta Dála (TD) for the Kerry North constituency from 1969 to 1977.
+Gerard Michael Lynch (born 15 June 1931) is an Irish former Fine Gael politician who served as a Senator for the Agricultural Panel from 1977 to 1981 and a Teachta Dála (TD) for the Kerry North constituency from 1969 to 1977.

 A baker and farmer by profession, he was elected to Dáil Éireann at the 1969 general election.
 He was re-elected at the 1973 general election, but lost his Dáil seat at the 1977 general election.
 He was subsequently elected to the 14th Seanad Éireann as a Senator for the Agricultural Panel.
 He was an unsuccessful candidate at the 1981 general election.